QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 <div class="row row-cols-md-2"><div>

-A **protocol** is a set of rules used to formalize the way of exchanging messages <small>(endianness, floating numbers format, charset, separators, integrity...)</small>.
+A protocol is a set of instructions formalizing the way of communicating between devices <small>(endianness, floating numbers format, charset, separators, integrity, errors...)</small>.

+Each protocol can be represented using a [Message Sequence Chart](https://en.wikipedia.org/wiki/Message_sequence_chart), describing how two machines are interacting using this protocol.

 **Layer 7: Application Layer** 🧑